-The Best Air Mattress 2021Updated on January 24, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+The Best Air Mattress 2021Updated on March 4, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 If you think about drifting off to sleep in a luxurious bed, the image that comes to mind probably doesn’t involve an air mattress.
 In fact, for many people, the opposite may be true, and the idea of sleeping on a temporary air mattress may bring feelings of dread.

 But an air mattress doesn’t have to be uncomfortable of inconvenient.
 While it’s true that air mattresses can’t offer all the features of a normal mattress, this doesn’t mean that you’re relegated to an awful night’s sleep on one.
 In fact, over the past several years, the quality of air mattresses has increased, and they are now easier to use and more comfortable than ever.

 In this guide, we’ll introduce you to our picks for the top 5 best air mattresses.
 We’ll cover the main uses of an air mattress, the key things to look for when shopping for one, and tips for maintaining them in the best condition possible.

 Our Top 5 Air Mattresses

 The table below offers a quick list and breakdown of our top picks for the best air mattresses.